Home Health Diabetes Diabetic Ketoacidosis

 Illness

-Any illness that affects appetite and liquid consumption can make it harder for diabetics to regulate their blood sugar levels.
+Any illness that affects appetite and liquid consumption can make it harder for people with diabetes to regulate their blood sugar levels.

 Insulin Therapy Problems

-Diabetics who take insulin to manage their condition and either miss an insulin shot, take the wrong dosage, have a clogged insulin pump or use spoiled or expired insulin can develop DKA.
+When it comes to insulin shots, taking the wrong dosage, having a clogged insulin pump or using spoiled or expired insulin can cause patients with diabetes to develop DKA.

 Once you know the risk factors of DKA, you can take action to reduce them.
-The more you know about your risks along with the various signs and symptoms to watch for can help make sure you seek out earlier diagnosis and treatment.
+Knowing your risks and the symptoms to watch for can help ensure you pursue diagnosis and treatment as soon as possible.

 Additional DKA Triggers and Risk Factors